ddelnano/terraform-provider-mikrotik/docs/resources/dhcp_server_network.md

 - `address` (String) The network DHCP server(s) will lease addresses from.
 - `comment` (String)
 - `dns_server` (String) The DHCP client will use these as the default DNS servers.
 - `gateway` (String) The default gateway to be used by DHCP Client.
+Default: `0.0.0.0`.
 - `netmask` (String) The actual network mask to be used by DHCP client.
 If set to '0' - netmask from network address will be used.
+Default: `0`.

 ### Read-Only